-AEI’s Executive Council Program began in 2013 on 25 undergraduate campuses and has since grown to over 400 student leaders on more than 100 campuses across the country—including 34 Christian colleges, which are coordinated through the Initiative on Faith & Public Life.
+AEI’s Executive Council Program began in 2013 on 25 undergraduate campuses and has since grown to over 400 student leaders on more than 100 campuses across the country—including 40 Christian colleges and universities, which are coordinated through the Initiative on Faith & Public Life.

 What is the Executive Council Program?